Before diving into the 15 best music download websites for DJs, we recommend you read the few short sections below for full context…

 Without going into too much detail, you typically buy the songs at a price set by the artist (which can often be free), or at a price that YOU choose.
 The artist receives about 82% of that revenue.

-Bandcamp also sell physical formats such as Cassette, CD and vinyl, together with merch from the artists.
-Visit the website here.
+Bandcamp also sells physical formats such as Cassette, CD and vinyl, together with merch from the artists.
+Visit their website here.

 Bandcamp’s genre/category list